DennisDean/BlockEdfSummarizeFig/README.md

 3. Set output file prefix
 4. Click on 'Signal' to summarize EDF signal content
 5. Click on 'EDF Check' to summarize EDF header and results of EDF check
+6. Click on 'XML check' to summarize XML load check

 ### Acknowledgements: